 Depression: A dent in the surface of a panel.

-Diffuse – Porous woods: Certain hardwoods E.I., hard maple, in which the pores tend to be uniform in size and distribution throughout each annual ring or to decrease in size slightly and gradually toward the outer border of the annual growth ring.
+Diffuse – Porous woods: Certain hardwoods E.I., hard maple.
+The pores tend to be uniform in size and distribution throughout each annual ring.
+Or to decrease in size slightly and gradually toward the outer border of the annual growth ring.

 Dimensional Stability: The ability to maintain the original planned dimensions when influenced by a foreign substance.
 Wood is hydroscopic, and is not dimensional stable with changes in moisture content below the fiber saturation point.